thymeleaf/thymeleaf-docs/docs/tutorials/3.1/thymeleafspring.md

 -----------------

 As explained before, Thymeleaf can make use of a Conversion Service registered at the Application Context.
-Our application configuration class, by extending Spring's own `WebMvcConfigurerAdapter` helper, will automatically register such conversion service, which we can configure by adding the *formatters* that we need.
+Our application configuration class, by implementing Spring's own `WebMvcConfigurer` interface, will automatically register such conversion service, which we can configure by adding the *formatters* that we need.
 Let's see again what it looks like: